AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

  - **Automation** Avoid human errors and the complexity of VPN configuration when building VPN connections to the cloud.
  - **Centrally Managed** Use the single pane of glass to both provision and monitor router health and stats.

-How does Cloud WAN work?
+How does CloudWAN work?
 --------------------------

-Cloud WAN leverages AWS Global Accelerator and the AWS backbone for the shortest latency path to the cloud.
+CloudWAN leverages AWS Global Accelerator and the AWS backbone for the shortest latency path to the cloud.

 |global_accelerator|

 For example, if the application is in us-west-2 and you have a branch office in Singapore country.
-If you built an IPSEC tunnel to the gateway in us-west-2 without deploying Cloud WAN, the traffic initiated from Singapore typically traverse through many ISP carriers and eventually to AWS us-west-2.
-On the other hand, with Cloud WAN, traffic from Singapore gets to the first ISP, hops onto the AWS edge in the area and moves through the uncongested AWS backbone to us-west-2.
+If you built an IPSEC tunnel to the gateway in us-west-2 without deploying CloudWAN, the traffic initiated from Singapore typically traverse through many ISP carriers and eventually to AWS us-west-2.
+On the other hand, with CloudWAN, traffic from Singapore gets to the first ISP, hops onto the AWS edge in the area and moves through the uncongested AWS backbone to us-west-2.
 Both latency and jitter should be minimal.

-Can I use Cloud WAN just to manage the Cisco routers?
+Can I use CloudWAN just to manage the Cisco routers?
 ------------------------------------------------------

 Yes.
-You can use Cloud WAN for making changes to the routers from a central place, even if you are not ready to connect the on-prem routers to the cloud.
+You can use CloudWAN for making changes to the routers from a central place, even if you are not ready to connect the on-prem routers to the cloud.

-What are the use cases for Cloud WAN?
+What are the use cases for CloudWAN?
 --------------------------------------

-Cloud WAN can be used to connect branch routers to the cloud directly.
+CloudWAN can be used to connect branch routers to the cloud directly.
 It can also be used to manage routers you deploy in the branch or partner network where you have full access.

-Can Cloud WAN manage other vendor devices?
+Can CloudWAN manage other vendor devices?
 ---------------------------------------------

-No. Currently Cloud WAN only manages Cisco IOS routers.
+No. Currently CloudWAN only manages Cisco IOS routers.

-How many routers can Cloud WAN manage?
+How many routers can CloudWAN manage?
 ---------------------------------------

 If the on-prem router terminates with Aviatrix Transit Gateway, there is no limitation on how many routers can be connected.

-What are the requirements to deploy Cloud WAN?
+What are the requirements to deploy CloudWAN?
 -------------------------------------------------

 Each managed Cisco router needs Internet access and a public IP address.

-What routing protocols are supported on Cloud WAN?
+What routing protocols are supported on CloudWAN?
 ----------------------------------------------------

-Cloud WAN supports BGP and static routing.
+CloudWAN supports BGP and static routing.

-Can Cloud WAN support branch to branch communications?
+Can CloudWAN support branch to branch communications?
 ---------------------------------------------------------

-When BGP is enabled on the branch router, Cloud WAN can route traffic between branches.
+When BGP is enabled on the branch router, CloudWAN can route traffic between branches.

-How to configure Cloud WAN?
+How to configure CloudWAN?
 -----------------------------

-Follow the `Cloud WAN workflow to get started. <https://docs.aviatrix.com/HowTos/cloud_wan_workflow.html>`_.
+Follow the `CloudWAN workflow to get started. <https://docs.aviatrix.com/HowTos/cloud_wan_workflow.html>`_.